Data Scientist is the best job in America for the third year in a row

 Even people who said they love their job might be actively looking for a new gig this year.
 Most (68%) of employed job seekers believe that there are better jobs out there.
-And they’ve probably right.
+And they’re probably right.

-And each year, Glassdoor looks at a broad list of openings to highlight the 50 best jobs in America by weighing earning potential, job satisfaction ratings, and the number of job openings.
+Each year, Glassdoor looks at a broad list of openings to highlight the 50 best jobs in America by weighing earning potential, job satisfaction ratings, and the number of job openings.
 The top jobs across all three categories are:

 - Data Scientist